lehieu29/Elearning/README.md

-# E-Learning Website with AI doubt assistance support
+# E-Learning Website with AI Doubt Assistance Support

 This full-stack E-learning website allows tutors to upload courses and students to purchase them.
 Students can get doubt support by asking questions in a Q&A forum or through an AI assistant.
 The AI is trained on course transcripts to provide accurate answers specifically related to the course material.
 The website also offers real-time analytics for course insights and DRM protection for video content.